Parental sponsorship 2021 – sponsoring parents or grandparents to Canada

 The co-signing spouse or common-law partner is jointly and severally or solidarily bound with the sponsor to perform the undertaking’s obligations and is jointly and severally or solidarily liable with the sponsor for any breach of those obligations.

 Consequently, co-sign the application if you truly want to accept this responsibility for 20 years.
 Unfortunately, a divorce or separation does not free you from the undertaking.
-Moreover, the sponsor’s siblings or other family members may not co-sign a parental sponsorship application in 2021 or previous years.
+Moreover, the sponsor’s siblings or other family members may not co-sign a parental sponsorship application in 2021 or in previous years.
 Unfortunately, there is no indication the government intends to make changes to co-signer requirements soon.

 - Be a qualified family member or rather: